 Lansdowne burned in the early 19th Century and pictures of it are hard to find.
 A smaller house of John Penn's, called Solitude, still stands near what is now the Zoo.
 John was arrested by rebel troops while living at Lansdowne and held prisoner at another house confusingly called Solitude, on the grounds of what became Union Forge, later the Union Forge Ironworks, subsequently the Taylor Iron and Steel Company.
 All of this is located in High Bridge, New Jersey, where subsequently five generations of the Taylor family lived until 1938.
 The Union Forge Heritage Association/Solitude House Museum welcomes visitors.

-A different John Penn, who called himself John Penn of Stoke, inherited a much larger portion of the final payment for the Proprietorship lands in Pennsylvania in 1789, because he was the son rather than nephew of Thomas Penn.
+A different John Penn, who called himself John Penn of Stoke, inherited a much larger portion of the final payment for the Proprietorship lands in Pennsylvania in 1789 because he was the son rather than the nephew of Thomas Penn.
 Thomas had purchased the historic Manor House in Stoke Poges in England.
-Although this splendid palace dated back to 1066 and Elizabeth I had visited it, it was by 1790 so dilapidated that John Penn demolished three quarters of it.
+Although this splendid palace dated back to 1066 and Elizabeth I had visited it, it was by 1790 so dilapidated that John Penn demolished three-quarters of it.
 In its place, he built a proper palace, called Stoke Park.
 The family fortunes seem to have declined after that, perhaps because of the extravagance of an estate he could not afford.

 |Posted by: Gil Gilbert | Jan 28, 2018 11:58 PM|